 Let’s discuss the key factors that influence the employee learning experience and share how you can ensure that your L&D efforts are driving meaningful business results.

-Factors driving the need for a better employee learning experience
+Why the employee learning experience matters

 Nearly every aspect of an enterprise business is impacted by the quality of its L&D initiatives.
 To better understand this connection, let’s break down the six business factors that influence (and are influenced by) employee learning: